miccheng/test-automation-workshop/docs/exercises/exercise5.md

 3. The application code can be found in `Frontend App` > `src`.

     - Can you figure out how we display the the To Do list?
-    - Where are we making the nextwork API call to the backend server?
+    - Where are we making the network API call to the backend server?

 4. The test code can be found in `Frontend App` > `test`.